Erysipelas (erysipelas). Causes, symptoms, diagnosis and treatment of erysipelas

 How to cure erysipelas at home on your own?

-You can cure erysipelas at home on your own, provided you have a special medical education.
+You can cure an erysipelas at home on your own, provided that you have a special medical education.
 Otherwise, it is necessary to treat erysipelas at home strictly under the supervision of an infectious disease doctor.
 With competent and timely diagnosis, as a rule, the treatment of erysipelas is not difficult.

 How is erysipelas transmitted from person to person?

 Erysipelas infection is low-contagious, that is, infection from a sick person is quite rare.
 Erysipelas is transmitted from person to person, usually by contact.

 What to do with erysipelas?